GSA/centers-of-excellence/about/approach-team-structure.md

 The GSA Centers of Excellence (CoE) were established in 2017 as an accelerator of IT modernization across the government to improve the public experience and increase operational efficiency.

-To drive sustainable modernization, the CoE centralize top government tech talent and leverage private-sector resources and best practices.
+To drive sustainable modernization, the CoE centralizes top government tech talent and leverages private-sector resources and best practices.
 The organization operates as a consultancy with a teaming mindset to collaborate across government departments and agencies in six functional areas:

 - Artificial Intelligence
 - Cloud Adoption